albertonasarreVideogames/ZombieSurvivorEngine/README.md

 ```
 ## 🛠️ How to Read the code

+In the **main class**, you’ll find where the project starts executing and where the main loop is defined.
+The `Game` class contains the details for rendering and updating.

 The project follows a **Stages Pattern**.
 You can find all game states (such as menus and gameplay) inside the `Stages` folder — the most important one being `PlayStage`.

 The engine is based on the classic game loop: